 Reduced heat rejection.
 Lowered peak combustion temperatures not only reduces NOx formation, it also reduces the loss of thermal energy to combustion chamber surfaces, leaving more available for conversion to mechanical work during the expansion stroke.

 Reduced chemical dissociation.
 The lower peak temperatures result in more of the released energy remaining as sensible energy near TDC, rather than being bound up (early in the expansion stroke) in the dissociation of combustion products.
 This effect is relatively minor compared to the first two.

 It also decreases the efficiency of gasoline engines via a few more mechanisms:

 Reduced intake charge density.
 EGR tends to heat the intake charge.
 This means a bigger piston or stroke must be used to induct the same amount of fuel and air mixture.
 This results in a bigger and heavier engine.

 Reduced specific heat ratio.
 A lean intake charge has a higher specific heat ratio than an EGR mixture.
 A reduction of specific heat ratio reduces the amount of energy that can be extracted by the piston.

 EGR is typically not employed at high loads because it would reduce peak power output, and it is not employed at idle (low-speed, zero load) because it would cause unstable combustion, resulting in rough idle.

-That way if its not operating correctly (stuck open) will lead to a rough idle and lack of " power" lets check that!
+That way if its not operating correctly (stuck open) will lead to a rough idle and lack of "power"

 And let me know!